microsoft/autogen/samples/tools/testbed/README.md

 To run the Testbed, simply execute
 ``python run_scenarios.py``

+The default it to repeat this scenario 10 times.
+This can be costly.
+To run each scenario only once, use:
+``python run_scenarios.py --repeat 1``

 The run_scenarios.py script also allows a number of command-line arguments to control various parameters of execution.
 Type ``python run_scenarios.py -h`` to explore these options:

 ```